endlesslycurious/advent-of-code/README.md

     .\day[dd]_test.go
 ```

+### Creating days
+Use the provided `create-day.sh` shell script to create a new day consistently, e.g. for day 1 of 2021: `./create-day.sh 2021 01`

 ## Testing
 It is intended you run the tests from the repository root:

 `go test ./2021/01/.`

 ## Benchmarking
 You also run the benchmarks from the repository root: